Last updated January 16, 2023.

 Oxytocin is a naturally occurring compound that acts as both a hormone and neurotransmitter.

-The most reliable way to increase oxytocin is by physical touch — hugs, cuddles, massage, and making love.
-(58)
+The most reliable way to increase oxytocin is by physical touch — hugs, cuddles, massage, stroking a pet, or making love.

 Other ways to increase oxytocin include yoga, meditation, listening to relaxing music, and giving others your undivided attention.

-It’s likely that other treatments such as physical therapy, chiropractic, and massage therapy could offer similar effects.
+It seems that other treatments such as physical therapy, chiropractic, and massage therapy may offer similar effects.

-Anandamide is a neurotransmitter that’s been dubbed the “bliss molecule” for the role it plays in happiness and mental well-being.
+Anandamide is a neurotransmitter that’s been dubbed the “bliss molecule” for the effect it has on happiness and mental wellness.

 THC, the main psychoactive component in marijuana, also binds to these same receptors.